statikowsky/mutant/mutant-doc/quickstart/quickstart.md

 _This documentation is WIP_

-Usually when starting your Mutant project you would first pick the modules you need.
-But when you just want to get started quickly there is the `mutant-starter-pack`.
-It's a _mostly_ sane collection of Mutant modules.
+To get started quick with Mutant use `mutant-starter-pack` a _mostly_ sane collection of Mutant modules.
+Once you are in no rush you can pick and choose the modules you _really_ need.

-In this guide we will take a quick but very light on details look at some features of Mutant and it's modules.
-If you ever want a more detailed overview follow the doc links to find more info!

-All the examples below use `mutant-starter-pack`
+We will now go trough a small little tutorial app higlighting some of the modules included in `mutant-starter-pack`.
+It'll be light on the details but you can always follow the doc link to find out more!

+Remember to add `mutant-starter-pack` dependency in your build system of choice.
+In case you are using `gradle` add:

+` gradle placeholder `

 #### Your first Mutant application